 In 1892 St. Louis, Missouri added specially-outfitted cars to their trolleys.
 The service sped up mail deliveries across the city and onto trains headed out of town.
 By 1908 there were mail trolleys in Brooklyn, Boston, Chicago, Cincinnati, New York, Philadelphia, Washington, D.C., San Francisco, Rochester, Pittsburgh, Seattle and Cleveland.
 While the trolleys were a great success, their life span was relatively short.
 Technological advances – underground pneumatic tubes and trucks would make the mail trolleys obsolete.
 Most cities had stopped using them by 1919.
 Baltimore’s mail trolleys held on until 1929, finally succumbing to trucks that could carry more mail and move freely through city streets.

 This exhibition of original artwork explored the diversity of topics highlighting the cultural heritage of New York City.
-The exhibition provided an opportunity to raise awareness of the Postmaster General’s Collection which the museum has acquired through a long-term agreement with the United States Postal Service.
+The exhibition provides an opportunity to raise awareness of the Postmaster General’s Collection which the museum has acquired through a long-term agreement with the United States Postal Service.

 In 2013, President Obama signed an executive order combating wildlife trafficking in the US.
 To highlight this effort, a pan institutional team at the Smithsonian Institution created a traveling exhibition that would highlight the effects of wildlife trafficking and the ivory trade on elephant populations.
 As part of this team, the National Postal Museum hosted the exhibition along with a feature on the Saving Vanishing Species semipostal stamp, which raises funds for wildlife conservation, as well as several stamps showing the issues of elephant ivory poaching and wildlife trafficking.